Milton Gästrin

-Milton Gästrin (born 2 June 2007) is a Swedish professional ice hockey centre for Modo Hockey of the Swedish Hockey League.
+Milton Gästrin (born 2 June 2007) is a Swedish professional ice hockey player who is a centre for Modo Hockey of the HockeyAllsvenskan.
 He was selected by the Washington Capitals in the second round, 37th overall, of the 2025 NHL entry draft.

+Playing career

+On 23 June 2026, Gästrin was traded to the St. Louis Blues along with Connor McMichael and a 2026 first-round pick in exchange for Jordan Kyrou.

 International play

 Gästrin represented Sweden at the under-18 2024 Hlinka Gretzky Cup, where he won a bronze medal.
 Nine months later, he represented Sweden again, at the 2025 IIHF World U18 Championships, where he won the silver medal.

+In December 2025, he was selected to represent Sweden at the 2026 World Junior Championships.

+Personal life

+Gästrin's younger brother, Malcom, is also an ice hockey player.
+He was selected by the Edmonton Oilers in the third round of the 2026 NHL entry draft.